karl-mantle/victoria-3-cenj/README.md

 ## Compatibility

-This mod is compatible with Victoria 3 patch version 1.3.6
+This mod is compatible with Victoria 3 patch version 1.5.5 open beta.
+It may require the VotP DLC to work correctly.

 ## Translation